 Congrats on your first workout!

-Remember, this workout is effective for a full body approach.
+Remember, my FitnessPatterns.com beginner exercise program and exercise pattern is effective for a full body workout approach.
 You can perform extra sets on any body part to focus gains in that particular area.
 (Example: You want more tone on your arms – Perform the full body workout but add 2 sets of curls and 2 sets of triceps extensions)